 - Disable Hood Switch: When you lock the car using your key fob, press the BMW logo on your key twice.
 This will disable the input to the alarm system from sensors such as the hood switch.
-Note that doing so may be easier to break into your BMW.
+Note that doing so may make it easier to break into your BMW.

 - Disconnect Hood Switch: Unplugging the hood sensor is another temporary solution.
-Note that you are disabling input to and from the sensor by unplugging the wire from the sensor.
+You are disabling input to and from the sensor by unplugging the wire.